BioJulia/Bio.jl/docs/src/man/structure.md

 | `rmsd`               | RMSD between two elements of the same size - assumes they are superimposed                      |
 | `displacements`      | `Vector` of displacements between two elements of the same size - assumes they are superimposed |

+The omega, phi and psi angle functions can take either a pair of residues or a chain and a position.
+Omega and phi will measure the angle between the residue at the given index and the one before.
+Psiangle measures between the given index and the one after.

 For example:

 ```julia